 Accurate – We try really hard to present accurate information and constantly correct aspects of our curriculum and this site that we find to be in error, or which could be better explained.
 As you read the articles here, you will often encounter updates, corrections, and clarifications.
 We’re not afraid to admit when we’re wrong, as we seek truth!

 Integrity – It is bad enough when we fail as sinful people in our personal lives, as we all do.
 But, worse, is when we fail in the actions of doing Christian ministry (apologetics or otherwise).
 Too often, even in Christian circles, behavior can fall to the level of “good-ol’-boys club” politics, defaming others, or lying and deception to benefit the ministry.
 (4)Ministries, even though Christian, are made up of sinful human beings.
 People are often shocked to find similar behavior in the Church as in the rest of the world.
-This shouldn’t shock us, but Christian ministries SHOULD work diligently to be different.
-We at TilledSoil feel strongly that we not fall prey to this type of behavior.
+This shouldn’t shock us, but … Continue reading We at TilledSoil feel strongly that we not fall prey to this type of behavior.
 We also feel we should not “aid and abet” this type of behavior when we see it taking place.
 This won’t always make us popular, but we believe it to be the right thing to do.
 And, we ask your help in this; point out our failures in this regard as we teach and write.
 We promise to do our best.

 We need your help: